GonzaloUlla/twitter-scrape/README.md

 # Twitter Scrape

-Scrape tweets from twitter into a DB.
-Convert the DB to a CSV file.
+Scrape Tweets from Twitter into a DB.
+Dump Tweets to a different JSON file each minute.

 ## Installation